-Update as of October 1st, 2017: We have now filled all but one of our volunteer clinical intern positions for this year.
-We have space for ONE additional intern in our Brooklyn office at this time, and ONE intern in our Rockland County office.
+Update as of April 1st, 2018: We have space for TWO interns in our Manhattan office at this time, and ONE intern in our Rockland County office.
 The internship involves a commitment to work for at least 10 hours/week (in two or more shifts) for a minimum of 12 months.
 Interns at the Center for Anxiety work in conjunction with our Patient Care Managers to manage telephone and email correspondence with patients, referral sources, and others in a timely and professional manner; conduct telephone screens with prospective patients; and provide information about clinical and other services.
 In addition, Clinical Interns provide office assistance to maintain the upkeep and management of the office by helping with tasks such as completing forms, data entry, assisting with the promotion and management of hosted events, marketing, and additional office tasks as needed.
-Opportunities to conduct structured clinical interviews, assist with supervision of children during assessments, and observe group treatment programs, may be available, depending on availability and interest.
+Opportunities to conduct structured clinical interviews, assist with supervision of children during assessments, and observe group treatment programs, are also available, subject to availability and interest.
 Candidates must be Juniors, Seniors or recent college graduates, who are highly professional, personable, responsible, well-organized and have excellent communication skills.